Bushra97-ad/read01/README.md

 Content from cell 1 | Content from cell
 2 Content in the first column | Content in the second column

  at the end I recommend for the begginars to use this way to creat their markdown without any problems.

+ written by bushra al ewirat